Teichlab/cellphonedb/README.md

 ## Using different database versions
-Cellphone databases can be updated from remote repository through our tool.
+CellPhoneDB databases can be updated from remote repository through our tool.
 Available versions can be listed and downloaded to be used.

 To use one of those versions a user must provide the `--database <version_or_file>` to the method to be executed.